ngohuyquyen/Driving-Behavioral-Cloning-with-CNNs-and-NVIDIA-deep-learning-architecture/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of five convolution layers, a flatten layer and four fully connected layers.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers to introduce nonlinearity.
+The data is normalized in the model using a Keras lambda layer and the images are cropped from top and bottom to cut out unnecessary parts of images in order to reduce complexity fed into the network.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

+I tested the model on different batch size (16, 32 and 64) to yield different ouput.
+Batch size 16 turned out to be the fastest to train and most optimized for the car to stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, and smooth driving along curves to train the model.

 For details about how I created the training data, see the next section.